breatheco-de/content/src/content/lesson/what-is-css-learn-css.md

    color: red;
 }
 ```
-The next table shows a list of all possible types of selectors available to use in CSS.
-Please take your time to review it carefully.
+The next tables show a list of all possible types of selectors available to use in CSS.
+Please take your time to review them carefully.
 Your understanding here is key to continue with CSS, since you need to understand every possible style you can apply to an HTML doc:

 ### ID Selector